 Plyometrics can be an integral part of a runner’s training regime that equips them for a race.
 However, there’s plenty of other tips and tricks to keep in mind to enhance your running ability.

-Find The Right Shoe: The right running shoe is going to help support your feet and ankles.
+Find The Right Shoe: You have probably thought about investing in the proper workout gear for running, but have you considered your footwear?
+The right running shoe is going to help support your feet and ankles.
 Make sure to find a shoe specialist who can offer recommendations based on your gait and mileage amount.
 Don’t always trust the advice of fellow runners.

 Vary Up Your Training: Just running the same distance each time is going to hinder your progress.
 Integrate plyometric workouts with a mixture of long and short runs at different speeds to strengthen your legs and lungs.